Mortgage or RRSP: What should you focus on?

 It’s a common dilemma for many Canadians – should you pay down your mortgage or contribute to a Registered Retirement Savings Plan (RRSP) instead?

-To help you determine what might be right for you, here are 7 things to consider to help you make that decision.
+To help you determine whether you should pay down your mortgage or contribute to your RRSP, here are 7 things to consider to help you make that decision:

-If you have a high level of income, and a correspondingly high marginal tax rate, contributing to an RRSP may be more advantageous.
+If you have a high level of income, and a correspondingly high marginal tax rate, contributing to an RRSP may be more advantageous than paying down your mortgage.
 RRSP contributions are deductible from income, so the increased tax savings could outweigh the benefit of mortgage repayment.
 Conversely, if your income is lower, the RRSP contribution will be less valuable in terms of immediate tax savings, so mortgage repayment may be more advantageous in this case.

 If you have a high mortgage interest rate, you might save more by paying down your mortgage rather than investing in your RRSP.
 Mortgage pre-payments typically go straight toward the principal and reduce the balance owing.
 You also know exactly how much you're saving if you have a fixed-rate mortgage.
 With variable rate mortgages, the savings will vary.
 Prepayments also mean that when it’s time to renew at higher rates, you’ll have a lower outstanding mortgage amount.